Skip Navigation

 What does the Strait of Hormuz have to do with my portfolio?

-The Strait of Hormuz is a key route for global energy shipments.
-When that route is blocked or too risky to use, oil and LNG supply can tighten.
-That can affect inflation, interest-rate expectations, company costs, and market volatility.
+The Strait of Hormuz is a key route for global energy shipments, carrying roughly a fifth of the world's seaborne oil.
+When it is blocked, supply tightens and prices rise; when it reopens, supply can loosen.
+Either way it can affect inflation, interest-rate expectations, company costs, and market volatility.

-Does higher oil mean I should change my investments?
+Does a falling oil price mean I should change my investments?

 Not based on the headline alone.
 This is general guidance, not personalized recommendations.
 A better first step is to review your goals, time horizon, cash needs, and diversification before making any investment decision.